Keiren-b/clear_music_edited_files/ReadMe.txt

     ===> He Says to Omit

 What is SON385 etc ===> have asked ian.
+===> various works comiled in a handwriten manucsript by Jodocus Schalreuter

 Column H 'Tags' ...should that be a combo of composer and instrument?
 If so I need to go back and do a proper concatenation of that

+7/3/22
+Breitkopf Complete Editions completed
+Now working on concertos ===> All attribute 3 for concerto works should be "orchestral" Let's test the search function with this and change if needed